franckjay/GoblinPiratesTTRPG/README.md

 This is a Rules-Lite TTRPG that you can play with friends using an LLM as a GM via Agentic Workflows

-The game is a hack of a hack (https://vidityavoleti.itch.io/space-goblins) of a hack of Tunnel Goons (https://natetreme.itch.io/tunnelgoons).
+The game is a hack of (https://vidityavoleti.itch.io/space-goblins) which is a hack of Tunnel Goons (https://natetreme.itch.io/tunnelgoons).
 Feel free to support the originals!